vvoovv/blosm/README.md

 * **blender-osm** imports buildings from OpenStreetMap.
 Building height and number of floors are used to create the final scene.
 Composition into 3D parts for a building with the complex structure is also processed.
 A large number of roof shapes is supported.
 If a terrain is provided, buildings are placed on the terrain automatically.
 * **blender-osm** downloads and imports real world terrain data with resolution about 30 meter.
 * River, lakes, forests, vegetation are imported as polygons.
 If a terrain is provided, they are projected on the terrain.
-* Highways, paths and railways are imported as edges.
-If a terrain is provided, they are projected on the terrain.
+* Imported roads, paths and railways have width.
+They are represented by Blender curves with a profile object.
+If a terrain is provided, roads are projected on the terrain.

 ## Links and contacts
 * [Addon](https://gumroad.com/l/blender-osm)